 Learn to Sail with the Arizona Sailing Foundation

 The following for-profit schools will certify you through the American Sailing Association (ASA), which is a cruising-oriented certification.
-When charter companies require sailing certification (and it happens only sometimes), they will accept certification from US Sailing, ASA, NauticEd, or IYT when accompanied by a qualifying resume of experience.
+When charter companies require sailing certification (and it happens sometimes), they will accept certification from US Sailing, ASA, NauticEd, or IYT when accompanied by a qualifying resume of experience.